rainbows4dinos/vidscrubber/README.md

 |`data-callouts-dir`| Path to directory containing the callouts.
 Must be `.svg`s same size as animation frames.|
 |`data-callout-point-json`| Optional - Path to a `.json` file defining the in and out points of each callout.|
 |`data-lang`| This is the name of the sub-directory containing the callouts.
 Create new directories for new languages.|

+### Markup Options
+There are two blocks in the markup that you'll probably want to edit: The logo overlay (class `.explorer-logo-overlay`) and the default `img` (class `explorer-default-image`.)
+The logo overlay is a div with a svg background.
+Make this svg whatever you like, but make sure it's the same width and height as the callouts and frames or else things won't line up.
+The default img is the image that appears underneath everything while the app is spinning up.
+This can also serve as a fallback for older browsers.

 ## Compatibility: